-Attached for your review is a notice of the 2008 Annual Meeting of Stockholders and Proxy Statement for Piedmont Office Realty Trust, Inc ("Piedmont").
+Attached for your review is a notice of the 2009 Annual Meeting of Stockholders and Proxy Statement for Piedmont Office Realty Trust, Inc ("Piedmont").
+YOUR VOTE IS VERY IMPORTANT.
+Please respond immediately to help us avoid potential delays and additional expense to solicit votes.

 We are asking you to read the enclosed materials and to vote on the election of your Board of Directors.

 You will find much more detail about the Director nominees in the attached documents.

-YOUR VOTE IS VERY IMPORTANT.
-To help us avoid potential delays and additional expense to solicit votes, we ask that you review the documents thoroughly and submit your vote as soon as possible in advance of the Annual Meeting on September 17, 2008.
+We ask that you review the documents thoroughly and submit your vote as soon as possible in advance of the Annual Meeting on September 15, 2009.

-If you have any questions, please call your financial advisor or call a Piedmont Investor Services Specialist at 800-557-4830, Monday through Wednesday, 8:15 a.m. to 6:30 p.m., and Friday, 8:15 a.m. to 5:30 p.m.
-(ET).
+If you have any questions, please call your financial advisor or call a Piedmont Investor Services Specialist at 800-557-4830, Monday through Thursday, 8:15 a.m. to 6:30 p.m., and Friday, 8:15 a.m. to 5:30 p.m.
+(EDT).
 Investor Services also may be reached via e-mail at investor.services@PiedmontREIT.com.
-To view our latest company regulatory filings and updates, including Form 8-K filings, please visit our Web site at www.PiedmontREIT.com.
+To view our latest company regulatory filings and updates, including Form 8-K filings, please visit our Web site at www.piedmontreit.com.